 Many people consider Jason Itkin to be the nation’s top trial lawyer.
-He has won some of the largest jury verdicts in the history of the U.S., including an $8 billion record-setting verdict against Johnson & Johnson, $222 million dollar record-breaking verdict in Texas, $117 million record-setting verdict in Louisiana, a $76.6 million verdict in Pennsylvania, and a $42 million record-setting verdict in Hawaii.
+He has won several of the largest jury verdicts in the history of the U.S., including an $8 billion record-setting verdict against Johnson & Johnson, $222 million dollar record-breaking verdict in Texas, $117 million record-setting verdict in Louisiana, a $76.6 million verdict in Pennsylvania, and a $42 million record-setting verdict in Hawaii.
 In the last 12 months alone, Jason has won more than $1 billion in verdicts and settlements for his clients.

 Jason Itkin is one of the nation’s top lawyers.
-He has won record setting verdicts and settlements.
+He is known nationwide for winning record-setting verdicts and settlements.
 Jason is one of only four lawyers in the country who have won a billion-dollar verdict for a single person.
-He has won several victories in excess of $100 million, dozens of verdicts and settlements of more than $10 million, and more than 200 verdicts and settlements for more than $1 million.
-In the last year alone, Jason has won more than $1 billion dollars in verdicts and settlements for his clients.
+He has won several victories in excess of $100 million, dozens of verdicts and settlements of more than $10 million, and hundreds of verdicts and settlements for more than $1 million.
+In the last year alone, Jason has won more than $1 billion in verdicts and settlements for his clients.
 Jason won these victories in courtrooms across the country—having represented clients in all 50 states.

 Jason has won billions of dollars for his clients.

 Jason’s results have led him to receive many awards, including recognition on various lists of Super Lawyers, Top 40 Under 40, and others.
-While Jason has always been honored to be included on those lists, his greatest honor was being named as a member of the Inner Circle of Advocates.
+While Jason has always been honored to be included on those lists, his greatest honor was being selected as a member of the Inner Circle of Advocates.
 The Inner Circle’s membership is comprised of the top 100 trial attorneys in the United States.
 Jason was selected to join the Inner Circle before the age of 40, making him the elite organization’s youngest member.